sporto/elm-tutorial/en/09-conclusion/01-improvements.md

 ## Even better error messages

-Even better that just showing error messages it would be great to:
+Even better than just showing error messages it would be great to:

 - Show different types of flash messages e.g. error and info
 - Show several flash messages at the same time